JiWoongCho1/hello-computervision/computer_vision/Classification/VisionTransformer/README.md

 ## Vision Transformer

 Self-attention based architectures, in particular Transformers, have become the model of choice in natural language processing.
-In computer vision, however, convolutional architectures remain dominat.
+In computer vision, however, convolutional architectures remain dominant.
 Therefore, in large-scale image recongition, classic ResNet architecutres are still state of the art.
 So they experiment with applying a standard Transformer directly to images, with the fewest possible modifications.
 They find that large scale training trumps inductive bias.
 Their Vision Transformer attains excellent results when pre-trained at sufficient scale and transferred to tasks with few datapoints.

 #### Inductive bias